2019 Annual Implementation Reporting Forms to Be Mailed, Available Online

 - Do not leave spaces blank.
 If nutrients were not applied, place a zero in the box.

 - If the information requested does not apply, write N/A in the box.

-Farmers should check their mailboxes for this year’s nutrient management reporting forms beginning January 8, 2019.
+Farmers should check their mailboxes for this year’s reporting form beginning January 8, 2020.
 For more information, farmers should contact their regional nutrient management office.